Independent, impartial, and FCA regulated.

 The links between smoking and lung cancer are well documented and well known, but there are a whole host of other medical issues that smoking can cause.

-Others cancers that can be related to smoking include mouth and stomach cancer, and then there are chronic diseases like emphysema as well as a heightened risk of heart attacks and strokes.
+Other cancers related to smoking include mouth and stomach cancer.
+There are also chronic diseases such as emphysema, and increased risks of heart attacks and strokes.

 All of these health risks caused or exacerbated by smoking may cause the cost of your life insurance policy to be higher.